MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - Stricter access controls to reduce the risk of unauthorized access can lead to more complex user management and operational access.

-- Training and awareness for security tools and processes take up enployee time and also incur costs for materials, instructors, and possibly training environments.
+- Training and awareness for security tools and processes take up employee time and also incur costs for materials, instructors, and possibly training environments.

 - Complying with regulations might necessitate additional investments for audits and generating compliance reporting.

-- Planning for and conductiong drills for security-incident response preparedness takes time.
+- Planning for and conducting drills for security-incident response preparedness takes time.

 - Time needs to be allocated for designing and performing routine and ad hoc processes that are associated with security, like key or certificate rotation.

 - The security validation of the SDLC usually requires specialized tools.
 Your organization might need to pay for these tools.
 Prioritizing and remediating issues found during testing also takes time.

-- Hiring third-party security practitioners to perform white-box testing or testing that's performed without the knowledge of a system's internal workings (sometimes known as black-box testing), including penetration testing, incurs costs.
+- Hiring third-party security practitioners to perform white-box testing or testing that's performed without the knowledge of a system's internal workings (sometimes known as *black-box testing*), including penetration testing, incurs costs.

 ## Security tradeoffs with Operational Excellence